mike-ward/mike-ward.github.io/_posts/2009-04-20-determining-the-local-ip-address-via-script.md

 ---
 layout: post
-title:  Determining the local IP address via script
+title: 'Determining the local IP address via script'
 ---
 Why determining the local IP address should be such a monumental task in Windows is anyone’s guess.
 Here’s some JavaScript code I cobbled together from a couple of different sources for an installer script I’m writing.